Resources for consumers impacted by the COVID-19 outbreak

 Find your local food bank for help with groceries at Feeding America.

 School breakfasts and lunches

-Many local school districts are still providing two (to-go) meals a day while public schools are closed.
-In fact, many districts are expanding the free- and reduced-lunch program to include free meals for all children under age 18.
+Many local school districts are still providing two (to-go) meals a day while public schools are closed and during school holidays.
+In fact, many districts expanded the free- and reduced-lunch program to include free meals for all children under age 18.
 You may also be able to pick up meals from the school you live closest to, instead of picking up meals from the school you attend.
 Visit your local school district’s website for updates, or enter your ZIP code here to find your local school district.
 You can also use the USDA’s tool to find meals while schools are closed.

 Supplemental Nutrition Assistance Program (SNAP)

 SNAP benefits (formerly known as food stamps) can help low-income families pay for food.
 Eligibility is based on your household’s size, income and expenses.To find out more about SNAP, or to apply for the benefit, contact your state office.
 Find your state's office online, or call 800-221-5689 to hear the toll-free number for your state’s program.
 SNAP has expanded the benefit to cover online grocery orders from participating retailers, including Amazon and Walmart, in 15 states and the District of Columbia.

 Special Supplemental Nutrition Program for Women, Infants and Children (WIC)